 And the inside of a diner.
 Love these old style locations!
 This is in Carthage.

-Like every state, not all the businesses in Missouri have survived the coming o the interstates and the decline in Route 66 traffic, with plenty of abandoned buildings and properties to photograph.
-Here, this motel seems to be not much more than a sign.
+Like every state, not all the businesses in Missouri have survived the coming of the interstates and the decline in Route 66 traffic, with plenty of abandoned buildings and properties to photograph.

 Route 66 is all about quirky road side attractions, like this giant statue of a hillbilly.
 This is originally from the Hillbilly store, found along the route from the 1950’s through to the 1980’s (thanks to Angela in the comments for this information!).
+It’s now found in Rolla.

-And this giant rocking chair!
+And this giant rocking chair found in Cuba!

-One of Missouri’s most famous attractions are the Meramec Caverns, a huge cave complex near Stanton.
 The caverns were advertised all across middle America, primarily on barns, and they have now become a classic part of the Route 66 legend.
 A few still survive on the route, so keep an eye out.

 And of course, once you’ve seen the barns, you’ll want to check out the caverns themselves!

-This vintage car is part of the Red Oak II ghost town.
 It’s not strictly a ghost town, rather, all the buildings have been brought here from around the country, to be restored and looked after.
 It’s a really cool place to visit, and we loved wandering around.
-The next two pictures are from Red Oak II.
+The next two pictures are also from Red Oak II.

-The city of St Louis is particularly known for it’s Gateway Arch, signifying how this was the gateway to America’s West.
+The city of St Louis is particularly known for its Gateway Arch, signifying how this was the gateway to America’s West.
 The arch is 192 metres high, making it the world’s tallest arch, as well as the largest man-made monument in the western hemisphere.

 Speaking of man made monuments, we also came across this scale replica of Stonehenge in the town of Rolla.